-- Priority list of projects that are to be carried out in the first four years that are fiscally constraint, will increase this when it is possible; - Identify funding sources for each project; - Provides for public comment; - Supports the Regional Transportation Plan and Strategic Transportation Safety Plan; and, - Coordinates with the Lake Havasu City and Mohave County capital road improvement programs.
+- Priority list of projects that are to be carried out in the first four years that are fiscally constraint, will increase this when it is possible; - Identify funding sources for each project; - Provides for public comment; - ❖ Supports the Regional Transportation Plan and Strategic Transportation Safety Plan; and, - Coordinates with the Lake Havasu City and Mohave County capital road improvement programs.

-- ❖ Coordinated with the LHMPO TAC to prioritize HSIP Projects - ❖ Coordinated with the LHMPO TAC to re-prioritized projects that currently have no funding. - ❖ TIP Amendment was performed to add qualifying Section 5310 Projects.
+- ❖ Coordinated with the LHMPO TAC to prioritize HSIP Projects - ❖ Coordinated with the LHMPO TAC to re-prioritized projects that currently have no funding. - ❖ TIP Amendment was performed to add qualifying Section 5310 Projects. - ❖ At its November 2017 meeting, the Executive Board approved supporting the safety targets as established by ADOT

 - ❖ A TIP Amendment to be performed to add qualifying HSIP projects. - Provide assistance to Lake Havasu City Staff with HSIP applications and data retrieval. - ❖ Continue to seek potential Transportation Alternatives Funding for projects identified in the RTP that are not fiscally constraint.
-This is a 5 - 10 year goal. - Continue to work closely with WACOG and Lake Havasu City for the two local projects identified in WACOG & LHMPO TIP and assist to ensure projects are meeting the timeline. - ❖ Attend e-STIP training from ADOT when it becomes available. - ❖ Partner with ADOT for the development and implementation of performance based planning, identify performance measures, target setting, performance reporting and transportation investments that support achievement of performance targets.
+This is a 5 - 10 year goal. - Continue to work closely with WACOG and Lake Havasu City for the two local projects identified in WACOG & LHMPO TIP and assist to ensure projects are meeting the timeline. - Attend e-STIP training from ADOT when it becomes available. - ❖ Partner with ADOT for the development and implementation of performance based planning, identify performance measures, target setting, performance reporting and transportation investments that support achievement of performance targets.
+As the MPO has adopted the ADOT safety performance measures, it will continue to evaluate and consider the additional targets established by ADOT for adoption later in the year.